PurnaChandraPanda/azure-ai-agent-sdk-samples/agents-webapp-ui/readme.md

 ## Confirm that the code can be run fine in local docker
 Build the docker instance
 ```
+cd agents-webapp-ui (if not already in this folder)
 ./dockers/start.sh
 ```

 Test the api exposed in docker container
 ```
+cd agents-webapp-ui (if not already in this folder)
 ./tests/test_docker_api.sh
 ```

 Stop the docker instance
 ```
+cd agents-webapp-ui (if not already in this folder)
 ./dockers/stop.sh
 ```